CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 ## Configuring Allas connection in Windows

-In cases where you can't use _allas_conf_ script you can configure the Allas connetion with
+In Windos machine you can't use _allas_conf_ script.
+In stead you can configure the Allas connetion with command:
-command:

 ```text
 rclone config
 ```
+You can use this command also in other machines where _allas_conf_ is not available.
 The command above launches a configration process that you can use to define new Rclone connetion.
 In Rclone these defined connections are called as _remotes_.
 Below we describe how to create SWIFT and S3 connections to Allas.